Zebra Pictures from Wildife Pictures Online, the Net's premier source of affordable wildlife stock photos, wildlife information, resources, and links

 1.Lone zebra, Tala Game Reserve, S.Africa

-2.Zebra stallion and youngster, Tala Game Reserve, S.Africa
+2.Zebra stallion and youngster, Tala Reserve, S.Africa

-3.Skittish zebra foal, Tala Game Reserve, S.Africa
+3.Skittish zebra foal, Tala Reserve, S.Africa

 Row 3:

-1.Zebra in late afternoon light, Tala Game Reserve, S.Africa
+1.Zebra pair grazing, Tala Game Reserve, S.Africa

-2.Lone zebra, Umfolozi Game Reserve, S.Africa
+2.Lone zebra, Umfolozi GR, S.Africa

-3.Zebra group drinking, Mkuzi Game Reserve, S.Africa
+3.Zebra group drinking, Mkuzi GR, S.Africa

 Row 4: